SamLubbers/flaskblog/README.md

 # flaskblog
-personal blog developed with Flask and PostgreSQL.
+personal blog developed with Flask and SQLAlchemy.

 ## prerequisites